cosmos/cosmos-sdk/docs/architecture/adr-026-ibc-client-recovery-mechanisms.md

     1. If this governance proposal passes, the client is updated with the provided header, if and only if:
         1. `allow_governance_override_after_expiry` is true and the client has expired (`Expired()` returns true)
         1. `allow_governance_override_after_misbehaviour` is true and the client has been frozen (`Frozen()` returns true)
+            1. In this case, additionally, the client is unfrozen by calling `Unfreeze()`

+Note additionally that the header submitted by governance must be new enough that it will be possible to update the light client after the new header is inserted into the client state (which will only happen after the governance proposal has passed).

 ## Consequences